-Note: The CMAX and VRX trend graphs are only available for 2110 streams.
+Note: The CMAX and VRX trend graphs are not available for streams 525i 59.94 and 650i 50.
+The graphs are also not available on SFP 2.

 Note: Make sure the input signal and PRISM are locked to PTP for these measurements.